Print this article

 League Rules

-2. An account is to be maintained at the Abbey National plc and all moneys are to be held therein with the exception of a small amount in petty cash.
-All payments from the building society account are to be authorised by the Committee and withdrawals to be signed by two signatories from the Chairman, Secretary or Treasurer.
-Cheques submitted to the league should be made payable to “Salisbury & District Licensed Houses Cribbage League”.
+2. An account is to be maintained at Lloyds Bank and all moneys are to be held therein with the exception of a small amount in petty cash.
+All payments from the bank account are to be authorised by the Committee and cheques issued to be signed by two signatories from the Chairman, Secretary or Treasurer.
+Cheques submitted to the league should be made payable to “Salisbury & District Crib League”.

 3. Committee meetings will be held throughout the year.